imnurav/imnurav/README.md

 # 💫 About Me:
-Software Development Engineer with nearly 3 years of experience in developing robust web, mobile, and backend solutions.
+Software Development Engineer with more than 3 years of experience in developing robust web, mobile, and backend solutions.
 Proficient in React.js, Node.js, Next.js, TypeScript, NestJS, Mysql, MongoDB and React Native. with expertise in developing CRM systems and microservices and integrating third-party services.
 Experienced in AWS deployment and Docker containerization, with a strong focus on performance optimization and user-centric